 Masks can be an added level of protection when you are in situations where is it more difficult to keep the physical distance.
 For example, you may choose to wear a mask if people visit your house, you are using public transport or in other enclosed public spaces.
 An appropriate face mask, used correctly, will reduce the risk of transmission of viruses (even while showing no symptoms of a virus, COVID-19 or otherwise) and may provide you some level of personal protection.
 Additionally, where there is a low level of disease in the community, fabric masks can be used in situations where it is difficult to achieve physical distancing (e.g. public transport).

 A recent article published in the Lancet supported physical distancing of one metre or more to reduce the risk of spread.
 This study also showed the use of masks reduced the risk by 67%.
 This was higher with the use of respirators or N95 masks, which should be used by healthcare workers.

-Health care workers who are caring for patients with suspected COVID-19 should use appropriate personal protective equipment to protect themselves against COVID-19.
+Health care workers who are caring for patients with suspected COVID-19 should use appropriate personal protective equipment to protect themselves against COVID-19 provided by their employer.

 It is important to remember a face mask does not replace the need for other measures that reduce the spread of COVID-19.
 You must continue to follow general prevention advice i.e. wash your hands with soap and water for 20-30 seconds frequently, avoid people with symptoms, avoid large gatherings.
 View prevention techniques here.